-Local action can help improve the linkages between producers and consumers.
+To support producers to supply locally and through the challenges of climate change, local action can help improve the linkages between producers and consumers.
 Community organisations, producer cooperatives and Community Supported Agriculture schemes are some approaches which can ensure that the needs of people and the environment do not get side-lined to supply and demand economics.
 There is also significant scope for improving local storage and processing facilities to buffer shocks, reduce costs for producers and help shorten and decentralise food supply chains.

-Farmers and growers are and always have been adaptive to changing situations and there are many examples of this already happening in England, including the in the Southwest.
+Farmers and growers are and always have been adaptive to changing situations and there are many examples of this already happening in Wales.
 However, some adaptations require upfront investments or incur greater costs in the long-term and therefore need financial support in the form of grants, donations or crowdfunding.

 While the challenges are significant, they are not insurmountable.
-Innovative action and greater collaboration could turn climate change into an opportunity for growing better foods in better ways in the Southwest of England.
+Innovative action and greater collaboration could turn climate change into an opportunity for growing better foods in better ways in Wales.
 However, without adapting our practices or our food supply chains, the threats are very real.
 This report details the feasible actions for producers and consumers which bring few if any risks, and which must be taken now to avoid food failures later.